patrickpichler/of_bees_and_runtime_security/talk.md

 <!-- eBPF program types important things to consider -->

 First up, we have Tracepoints.
 A Tracepoint is a marked location in the kernel code.
 They are considered an API of the kernel and hence have some stability guarantees around them, meaning that they will not randomly change from one kernel version to the next.
 Tracepoints are by no mean eBPF specific.
-They use the so called perf subsystem for hooking, that is also used by tools such as `SystemTap` or `Dtrace` also allow for hooking those.
+They use the so called perf subsystem for hooking, that is also used by tools such as `SystemTap` or `Dtrace`.
 You can find a list of all available Tracepoints in the `/sys/kernel/traceing/available_events` file.
-Here a quick excerpt, as with Linux 5.15 there are more than 1400 Tracepoints defined in that list.
+As with Linux 5.15 there are more than 1400 Tracepoints defined in that list.
+Here is a short excerpt

 ```
 syscalls:sys_exit_accept